|Pvt. Claud Crawford Franklin|

 March 24, 1820 – Hymn writer Fanny Crosby was born in Southeast, N.Y.

-March 24, 1824 – Creek Indian leader and warrior William Weatherford (Red Eagle) died at his plantation in Baldwin County, Ala.
-(Some sources say he died on March 4, 1824.)
+March 24, 1824 – Creek Indian leader and warrior William Weatherford (Red Eagle) died at the age of 58 at his plantation in Baldwin County, Ala.

 March 24, 1832 - In Washington, D.C., representatives of the Creek Indians signed a treaty ceding "to the United States all their land, East of the Mississippi," which included large portions of east Alabama.
 Known as the Treaty of Cusseta, it was negotiated in the wake of the Indian Removal Act of 1830.
 Approximately 20,000 Creeks were removed to the Oklahoma Indian Territory by 1840, although some remained, including the ancestors of the Poarch Band of Creeks, who are concentrated near Atmore, Alabama.